InterstellarJS/PlanetTech/README.md

 **GOAL:**
-PlanetTechJS is an open-source JavaScript library built using vanilla THREE.js, accompanied by a React UI, aimed at generating procedural planets and terrains.
-The goal of this project isn't to replicate titles like Star Citizen or No Man's Sky, but rather to provide a toolkit that emulates the tools they might utilize for planet creation.
+PlanetTechJS is an open-source JavaScript library built using vanilla THREE.js, accompanied by a React UI.
+Its purpose is to generate procedural planets and terrains.
+The goal of this project is not to replicate titles like Star Citizen or No Man's Sky, but rather to provide a toolkit that emulates the tools they might utilize for planet creation.
 The focus is solely on crafting planets, offering a straightforward and adaptable approach to designing realistic and visually captivating 3D planets on a grand scale.
 This includes customizable features such as terrain height, textures, ground physics, atmospheric effects, and more.
-So, it does not encompass spaceship, weapons, player dynamics, etc. Only planet generating.
+Thus, it does not encompass spaceships, weapons, player dynamics, etc. Only planet generation.

 What sets this library apart is its utilization of the GPU for all tasks.
-From generating textures for each facet to performing displacement and shaping PlaneGeometries into spherical forms, the entire process occurs on the GPU.
-As such, there is no need for WebWorkers at this stage
+This includes generating textures for each facet, performing displacement, and shaping PlaneGeometries into spherical forms; the entire process occurs on the GPU.
+As such, there is no need for WebWorkers at this stage.

 ## Features
 - Procedural planet generation: Create unique and realistic planets using procedural algorithms.